Anti-mask law: United States

 These laws have been challenged on the grounds that they violate the guarantees of the First Amendment to the United States Constitution to free speech and free association.
 Some courts have weighed freedom of speech against the public safety interest, and upheld such laws.
 For example, the Georgia Supreme Court found the law constitutional on the grounds that the wearing of the mask was an act of intimidation and a threat of violence, which is not protected speech.
 That law has exceptions for holiday celebrations, theatre performances, and occupational safety; the ruling makes it unclear if someone is violating the law if they wear a mask without the intent to threaten violence.
 A three-judge panel of the United States Court of Appeals for the Second Circuit upheld a New York law on the ground that wearing a Ku Klux Klan mask did not convey a protected message beyond that conveyed by wearing a hood and robe.
 Other courts have struck down anti-mask laws.
 For example, Tennessee and Florida state laws have been invalidated on the grounds that they were unconstitutionally broad.
 An ordinance in Goshen, Indiana, was struck down based on First Amendment doctrine that specifically protects anonymous speech and anonymous association, especially for unpopular groups like the KKK.
+The book Privacy on the Margins discusses how the use of masks can be a performative act of speech and thus protected by the first amendment.